We ask you, humbly, to help us.

 The presider will place a cord, ribbon, or strip of cloth over

 the couple's hands.
-It may be loosely tied; it might be red in color,
+It may be loosely tied; it is often red in color,

 symbolizing life.
 This identifies that the handfasting is a